jmo-gh/website/README.md

 # Personal Portfolio
-Personal website including information about me, my portfolio and a way to contact me.
+Personal website including information about me, my portfolio + source code, and a way to contact me.